-READ: Former Ukraine Ambassador Yovanovitch's Opening Statement To Congress
+READ: Former Ambassador To Ukraine Yovanovitch's Opening Statement To Congress

 Saul Loeb/AFP via Getty Images